-A few posts back you learned a quick and easy way to calculate maximum capacity.
-You saw how knowing your maximum capacity was important to sales as it told you how much you had available to sell.
-Here we want talk about how you should go about selling excess capacity.
-Remember, only do what I present here if your current sales are profitable.
-If you have poor profitability and limited capacity ( less than 20% remaining) this indicates a pricing or spending problem.
+First, you only do what’s presented here if your current sales are profitable.
+Poor profitability and limited capacity ( less than 20% remaining) indicates a pricing or spending problem.
 Look at the post Avoiding Price Problems That Can Kill Your Business to find out how to deal with this situation.

-Begin selling excess capacity by building your sales plan from how much additional capacity you currently have.
-That becomes your sales growth target.
-For example, if you have 14 additional units per month that you can deliver without adding any additional resources 14 is your target.
+Begin selling excess capacity by building your sales plan from your current capacity .
+This becomes your sales growth target.
+For example, if you have 14 additional units per month that you can deliver without adding any additional resources, the 14 becomes your sales target.

-Now determine how many opportunities that you need to find in order to close that many deals and sell excess capacity .
-Your Close % is needed to help you figure this out.
-To calculate your Close % you need to do a better job of keeping selling data.
-The first number is usually pretty easy, it is how many deals you close in a set period of time i.e. weekly, monthly, quarterly, or annually.
+Now determine how many opportunities you need to find to close that many deals and sell your excess capacity .
+Your Close % is needed to help you calculate this.
+To calculate your Close %, you need to do a better job of keeping selling data.
+The first number necessary is usually pretty easy, it is how many deals you close in a set period of time i.e. weekly, monthly, quarterly, or annually.

-Next is the more difficult number – how many proposals or quotes you prepare during the same period.
+Next is the more difficult number – how many proposals or quotes did you prepare during the same period?
 This number is a little harder to gather as many companies don’t track the deals they don’t win.
-It you have an opportunity manager or a quoting system this number is not a problem at all.
-If you do not currently track this information I suggest that you take a look at our program Selling by the Numbers – Creating Predictability in Your Sales & Marketing or you can use the DE, Inc. Revenue Engine Performance Analyzer can help you with these calculations
+If you have a CRM sytem with an opportunity manager or a quoting system, then fining this number is not a problem.
+If you do not currently track this information, I suggest you take a look at our program Selling by the Numbers – Creating Predictability in Your Sales & Marketing or you can use the DE, Inc. Revenue Engine Performance Analyzer to help you with these calculations.